Church of the Holy Trinity, Leskovac: History

-The Church of the Holy Trinity was built next to the city's old Church of the Nativity of the Mother of God on the initiative by Stojan Nikolić, the president of the municipality of Leskovac.
+The Church of the Holy Trinity was built next to the city's old Church of the Nativity of the Theotokos on the initiative by Stojan Nikolić, the president of the municipality of Leskovac.
 Professor Sreten Ilić began to raise funds for the erection of the building, but was interrupted because of the World War I.

 After the war, in 1919, the idea was taken up with a new fundraising campaign; the king Alexander and Queen Marie are among the donors.
 In 1922, construction of the church began, according to a project by architect Vassily Androsov.
 In 1928, the interior of the building was decorated with frescoes by artist, Andrei Bitsenko.

 In 1931, the church was consecrated by Patriarch Barnabas and by the bishop of the eparchy of Niš Dositej Vasić.

 Architectural characteristics

-The base of the temple is approximately square in shape, designed according to the system of a developed isosceles inscribed cross with five domes.
+The base of the church is approximately square in shape, designed according to the system of a developed isosceles inscribed cross with five domes.
 The central solution, with a dominant slender dome over the central part of the nave and four smaller ones at the corners, is especially pronounced in the external appearance of the temple.
-The temple is characterized by rich portal decoration and biforas under arched gables.
+The church is characterized by rich portal decoration and biforas under arched gables.
 The principle of respecting strict symmetry, implemented in the external composition, was also applied to its interior.

-Although it is often described as a copy of the church of the Gracanica monastery, the common denominator with this magnificent Milutin's endowment is only in the application of the five-domed system and the dominant role of the main dome.
+Although it is often described as a copy of the church of the Gračanica Monastery, the common denominator with this magnificent Milutin's endowment is only in the application of the five-domed system and the dominant role of the main dome.

-Church, characterized as a combination in Serbian-Byzantine style of Moravian and Rascian richly decorative and ornateness, The same symmetry applies to the exterior and interior of to the Serbian Orthodox Gračanica Monastery in the South province of Kosovo and Metohija, Serbia.
+Church, characterized as a combination in Serbian-Byzantine style of Moravian and Rascian richly decorative and ornateness, The same symmetry applies to the exterior and interior of to the Serbian Orthodox Gračanica Monastery.
 Its thus dominated by five domes, one more slender in the center and four other smaller ones in the corners of the building, the portal is richly decorated, elevated with five domes and the least present Raska elements, in portal shape.